 Engineer units can construct

-Airfields in the PRODUCTION
+Airfields in the Production

-PHASE.
+Phase.
 Reduce an Engineer by

 1-step and place a Minor

 Airfield marker in the same

 hex.
-In a later Production,

-another Engineer step may
+Another Engineer step

-convert an existing Minor
+may convert an existing Minor

 Airfield into a Major Airfield;

 turn over the marker.
 One (1)

 Air unit can operate from a

 Minor Airfield, and two (2) Air

-units from a Major Airfield.
+units from a Major Airfield